vedantchauhan/MeBankCC/README.md

 # MeBankCC

-This README file explains how to use HothFamilyTree application.
+This README file explains how to use MeBank coding challenge application.
 This file also specifies minimum system requirements needed to run the application.

 <hr>